 Having applied these two insights extensively in our content strategy and operations management work, we see an opportunity for companies to evolve to the next stage.
 We call this an objectives-based content framework.

 We have found the objectives-based content framework addresses new paradigm and value selling situations better than the persona-based content framework.
 We believe it’s a natural extension to the original SiriusDecisions model.

 Observations That Informed an Objectives-Based Content Strategy Framework

 Companies that are just beginning the shift beyond a product-oriented approach to selling and content strategy can “catch up” over competitors who have already adopted a persona-based content framework, and a solutions sales model.
-But this requires significant changes in content operations to produce highly relevant, situation-ready content, at scale.
+But this requires significant changes in content operations to produce highly relevant, situation-ready information, at scale.
 The objectives-based content framework addresses this challenge.